Call 999 if someone is seriously ill or injured

 To get help near you visit the NHS 111 Online page (opens in new window) > which can answer questions about your main symptom, help you find out when and where to get help, and be contacted by a nurse if needed.

-Do you really need to go to the Emergency Department?
+Do you really need to go to an emergency department?

 Emergency departments should only be used in an emergency or life-threatening situation.
 If you don't need emergency care, please consider one of the alternatives below.